Ryan-Martin22/Eatopia23/README.md

   **Solution** - After troublehooting and being unable to determine the cause, I reached out to the Tutor team and Rebecca informed me that there was an issue with Crispy Forms 2.0.
 I then downgraded to a previous version of Crispy Forms and this resolved the error.

+* **Known Bug** - If a user creates a recipe that has the same name of another recipe then an error will be thrown.
+This is because the slug is generated from the recipe title.
+To fix this in the future I will research how to make a user create a unique recipe title and in doing so have a uniwue slug, this would prevent the error from occuring.